Welayta people

-The Welayta, Wolayta or Wolaitta (Ge'ez: ወላይታ Wolaytta) are an ethnic group and its former kingdom, located in southern Ethiopia.
+The Welayta (Ge'ez: ወላይታ Wolayta) are an ethnic group located in Southern Ethiopia.
 According to the most recent estimate (2017), the people of Wolayta numbered 5.83 million in Welayta Zone.
-The language of the Wolayta people, similarly called Wolaytta, belongs to the Omotic branch of the Afro-Asiatic language family.
-Despite their small population, Wolayta people have widely influenced national music, dance and cuisine in Ethiopia.
+The language of the Wolayta people, similarly called Wolaitta, belongs to the Omotic branch of the Afro-Asiatic language family.
+Despite their small population, Wolayta people have widely influenced national music, dance, and cuisine in Ethiopia.